 – this is a wearable wristband, like a Fitbit, that allows the caregiver to push buttons to track feedings, diaper changes, and a few other metrics.
 The data goes back to an app, so parents can refer to it later.
 You can also keep tabs on naps while away from the baby.
 Available February 2017.
 Check this page on Amazon to see if it’s landed yet.

 Plus 4 stand-alone apps that track babies

-Sprout – Not only does this app track the details of baby’s daily life, but as you add developmental milestones and photos, it generates a cute report, in the style of a newspaper (remember those?) front page that combines age-appropriate tips with actual facts about your child.
+Not only does this app track the details of baby’s daily life, but as you add developmental milestones and photos, it generates a cute report.
+The report is in the style of a newspaper, (remember those?).
+The front page that combines age-appropriate tips with actual facts about your child.

 another one that does it all, with an elegant interface that’s easy to use.
 See it in more detail here >

 Eat Sleep Poop (ESP) –

 offers a simple logging app that is especially designed to be thumb-tapped, with the newborn’s parent — likely carrying a baby — in mind.
 More details >